Percy Foreman

-Percy Eugene Foreman (June 21, 1902 - August 25, 1988) was a criminal defense attorney from Houston, Texas largely known for representing many famous clients.
+Percy Eugene Foreman (June 21, 1902 - August 25, 1988) was an American criminal defense attorney from Houston, Texas largely known for representing many famous clients.

 Early life

 Foreman was born near Bold Springs, Texas on June 21, 1902.
 Foreman moved to Livingston, Texas, when he was six years old.
 He was the son of Ransom Parson Hill Foreman and William Pinckney (Rogers) Foreman, a former sheriff of Polk County, Texas.

 Foreman attended Staunton Military Academy in Virginia for one year, graduated from the University of Texas Law School in 1927, and was admitted to the Texas Bar on January 17, 1928.

 Career

 Foreman was a respected master of tactics.
 He lost only 53 of 1500 death penalty cases and only one case resulted in execution (Steve Mitchell, electrocuted in Texas in 1951).
+He established himself as a lawyer and became wealthy through representing women in divorce cases, later he gained notoriety by defending accused murderers.

 Foreman's clients included General Edwin Walker, James Earl Ray, Charles Harrelson, Candy Mossler, and various organized crime kingpins.

+Foreman represented Dallas mobster Joseph Civello, he successfully overturned his 1959 "conspiracy" conviction on appeal.
+In 1962 he was hired by the far-right anti-communist general Edwin Walker after Walker was arrested on the charge that he "did forcibly assault, resist, impede, intimidate and interfere with United States marshals….while they were engaged in performance of their official duties" during the Ole Miss riot.
+The charges were later dropped.
+Together with lawyer Frank Ragano, Foreman defended Wynell Sue Edwards when she was charged with shooting her husband.
+Edwards was acquitted and the shooting was ruled accidental.

 Jack Ruby requested that Foreman represent him after he shot Lee Harvey Oswald.
+Foreman declared "I go where I'm needed most.
+And right now, I can't think of anyone who needs my services more than Jack Ruby".
+However his representation lasted for only a few days before he quit over disagreements on legal strategy with Ruby's family.
 Famed defense attorneys Richard Haynes and Dick DeGuerin both worked with Foreman early in their careers and credit him as a mentor.